ftCommunity/ftcommunity-TXT/docs/en/programming/python/tutorial-2.md

 You'll then see the error messages and debug output on the remote shell.

-# Start/stop apps via telnet/netcat (needs update)
+# Start/stop apps via telnet/netcat

 SSH is not the only way to start apps remotely.
 The TXTs launcher implements a little command server to start and stop apps.
 This has been added to be used via the web interface but can also be used with tools like telnet or netcat.

-Connect to the TXT via telnet on port 9000 using the command `telnet 192.168.0.12 9000`.
-Once connected you can enter `launch test/test.py` to launch the test app.
+Connect to the TXT via telnet on port 9000 using the command `telnet 192.168.0.12 9000` (use the TXTs netinfo app to find the ip address of your TXT).
+Once connected you can enter `launch user/191fe5a6-313b-4083-af65-d1ad7fd6d281/test.py` to launch the test app.
 The command `stop-app` will stop the currently running app.
 The command `quit` will close the telnet connection to the TXT.

 The same can be achived with netcat.
 E.g. `echo "stop-app" | nc 192.168.0.12 9000` will stop the currently running app.